kres0345/Cobra/docs/README.md

 Cobra is a brilliant project.
 It is made to assemble different functions into a single program.

 About the creator: The CobraConsole project is a project started by me(obviously) I am 15 years old, and I love computers.
 I created Cobra for training with PATH and because I think it's pretty cool.
+My other alias is Nett18.